Download the JMP Clinical Product Brief (PDF)

 With JMP Clinical, you don’t need to be a statistician or a programmer to detect fraud or data quality problems.
 Using CDISC data, JMP Clinical conducts statistical analyses and presents results visually.
 Its interactive paradigm makes it easy to share and explore your findings.
-Data quality and fraud-detection capabilities in the software include methods to:
+Data integrity capabilities in the software help you identify and address issues at both the site and patient level, and include methods to:

 During clinical trials, JMP Clinical organizes the review process, working behind the scenes to automate the analytics and reporting so reviewers have more time to interpret and understand the results.
 Its visual paradigm speeds discovery, revealing trends and outliers that spreadsheets tend to hide.

 Data monitors can evaluate data from ongoing, blinded trials for safety issues with the click of a button, creating summary dashboards of adverse events, concomitant medications, labs and vital signs with the ability to drill down to customized patient profiles and patient narratives.
 Monitors share these reports in PDF or RTF format with medical writers, who tailor the final study reports.
 At any point, biostatisticians can evaluate statistically significant differences due to age group, sex, race or site using sophisticated pattern discovery or predictive modeling analyses.

 By using standard CDISC data – the format for clinical analysis and reporting preferred by the FDA – as well as standard reviewer guidances and standard visualizations, the software streamlines the exploration, review and submission of clinical trials data to the FDA.